EpeR1/munin-unifi/README.md

 Edit the **/etc/munin/plugin-conf.d/munin-node**, and use the following configurations:

     [ubnt_unifi]
-      timeout           -   Munin-update timeout for this plugin.
+      timeout           -   Timeout (only) for munin-update command.
       env.controller    -   The unifi controller hostname/ip.
 (Must be same as above!) env.devices       -   A "space" separated list of the hostnames or IP addresses of wireless APs.
-      env.timeout       -   The maximum timeout in milliseconds for SNMP requests. (must enough to get all data from one AP!).
+      env.timeout       -   The maximum timeout in milliseconds (only) for SNMP requests. (must enough to get all data from one AP!).
       env.retry         -   Number of retry after failed/time out SNMP requets.
       env.maxproc       -   Maximum nuber of child processes (for SNMP get) env.devnetw       -   The network of the APs.
 (COMMENT IT OUT, IF NOT USED !!!)